csc-training/summerschool/mpi/docs/06-mpi-collectives-2.md

 # Summary {.section}

-# Summary

-- Collective operations can also be done in non-blocking mode
-- Enables overlapping computation and communication

-# Summary
+# Summary: reductions and non-blocking collectives

 - Collective reductions allow efficient collective computation
 - The `MPI_IN_PLACE` clause can be useful when you want to overwrite your send buffer in certain collective operations
+- Collective operations can also be done in non-blocking mode